JuliaCI/BaseBenchmarks.jl/README.md

 This package is a collection of Julia benchmarks using to track the performance of [the Julia language](https://github.com/JuliaLang/julia).

 BaseBenchmarks is written using the [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl) package.
+I highly suggest at least skimming the [BenchmarkTools manual](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/manual.md) before using BaseBenchmarks locally.

 #### Loading and running benchmarks